Cover Image Credit: Maxpixel

 4. Makarska, Croatia

 After snorkeling in France, Italy and Spain, come visit the Adriatic Sea coast in Makarska in Croatia.
-The species here are completely different and the fresh water springs on the seabed allow the formations of some of the most amazing corals such as the Golden Sponge species.
+The species here are completely different and the fresh water springs on the seabed allow the formations of some of the best coral reefs in Europe such as that of the Golden Sponge species.
 If you are lucky, you might spot a seahorse while snorkeling in Europe at this destination.
+It is indeed one of the best places to snorkel in Europe.

 5. Maddalena Archipelago National Park, Sardinia, Italy

 Maddalena Archipelago National Park is a national park located on the northern part of the Sardegna Island and all of its surrounding areas.
 Surrounded by the Mediterranean Sea, it is among some of the best snorkeling destinations in Europe.
-This place is like the best of both worlds and is a must visit place for snorkeling lovers.
+This place is like the best of both worlds and is one of the best places in Europe for snorkeling.

 6. Illes Medes, Costa Brava, Spain

-Considered to be among the best destinations for snorkeling holidays in Europe for 2018, Illes Medes is a protected marine reserve.
+Considered to be among the best destinations for snorkeling holidays in Europe for 2020, Illes Medes is a protected marine reserve.
 This means that the growth of fishes and plants is natural here.
 The people here mind their own business, so you won’t be disturbed by those doing adventure activities at the beach.
-You’ll get the most fulfilling experience here.
+You’ll get the most fulfilling experience of snorkeling in Europe here.

 7. Ghar Lapsi, Malta

-This is another great European place for marine life lovers.
+This is another great European place for marine life lovers and also considered to be one of the ideal places for snorkeling in Europe.
 The clear waters and caves with white sands here make the whole experience wholesome and fun.
 You can go explore the natural caves which are bustling shelters for fishes, and can also find some great variety of fishes at the sandy beaches.
 You can even find beautiful reefs in these waters and explore their beauty.

 8. Coco Beach, Nice, France